yaseengem/tlab9/live/Readme.txt

 - Each unit has multiple topics which are organised in sequence
 - Each topic has multiple sub-topics which are organised in sequence

-- Ecah subject can be mapped to multiple courses.
-Hence the subject list and the sequenece of the subjects in the course cannot be in the subject entity.